Nathan-Handy/HandyDash/README.md

 <!-- LICENSE -->
 ## License

 HandyDash v1.0 is free, however it is not open-source.
-Please see `LICENSE.txt` for full license details.
+Please see <a href="https://github.com/Nathan-Handy/HandyDash/blob/main/LICENSE.txt">`LICENSE.txt`</a> for full license details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>